 A Healthy & Vaccinated Campus Communty

-Pivotal to welcoming as many students as possible back to campus this fall is achieving a minimum 90 percent vaccination rate of the campus community.
+Pivotal to welcoming students back to campus was achieving a minimum 90 percent vaccination rate of the campus community.

 COVID-19 Vaccine Facts